inoxlang/inox/docs/builtin.md

 ```
 ### get_at_most

-the get_at_most function gets at most the specified number of elements from an iterable.
+The get_at_most function gets at most the specified number of elements from an iterable.

 **examples**